Microwave-to-optics conversion using a mechanical oscillator in its quantum groundstate

-We have demonstrated a faithful conversion of a microwave to an optical signal with only a small thermal contribution due to the groundstate occupation of the mechanical resonator.
-Furthermore, these measurements show our ability to detect the displacement amplitude of the initial state in our mechanical resonator down to one phonon, (corresponding to our lowest measured RF power), marking a crucial benchmark for applications in the quantum regime~\cite{Zeuthen2018}.
-The device used for this experiment is a hybrid electro-opto-mechanical system with a mechanical mode as the transducer.
+We have demonstrated faithful conversion of a microwave to an optical signal with only a small added thermal contribution due to the groundstate occupation of the mechanical resonator.
+Furthermore, these measurements show our ability to detect the displacement amplitude of the initial state in our mechanical resonator down to one phonon, (corresponding to our lowest measured RF power), marking a crucial benchmark for applications in the quantum regime~\cite{Zeuthen2016}.
+The device used for this experiment is a fully integrated, on-chip hybrid electro-opto-mechanical system with a mechanical mode as the transducer.
 We cool this mode to its quantum groundstate using a dilution refrigerator, which allows us to operate directly at the quantum noise limit.
-This work allows for the on-chip integration of a single-photon RF-source, such as a superconducting qubit~\cite{Gustafsson2014, Moores2018}, which paves the way for building a true quantum network over large distances, based on superconducting nodes.
-While we demonstrate quantum limited noise performance in the readout of the mechanical state, the conversion efficiency is currently limited to only $5.5\times 10^{-12}$, which is mostly due to a low microwave-phonon excitation efficiency.
-We would like to note that this is not a fundamental limit but rather a result from design choices for this proof-of-principle demonstration.
-For example, we estimate the efficiency of transferring a SAW wave from the IDT (150~$\mu$m) into a single, narrow ($\sim1~\mu$m), suspended beam to be less than $2.5\times10^{-5}$, due to the large geometric and impedance mismatch.
-Additional contributions arise from the difference in the polarizations of the incoming SAW wave and the mechanical mode, as well as the discrepancy between the IDT and mechanical frequencies.
-The material itself also imposes limitations on the efficiency, such as the remaining absorption heating and the relatively low piezoelectric coupling.
-However, recent work has demonstrated strong coupling using an acoustic wave resonator in GaAs, showing that the intrinsic low piezoelectric coupling can be overcome~\cite{Moores2018}.
-Designs with stronger mechanical coupling between the electro- and optomechanical transducers~\cite{Arrangoiz-Arriola2018} can increase the efficiency for bi-directional operation.
-We would like to note, that our system is already operating in the range of RF and optical drive strengths expected for mediating efficient conversion.
-In particular, the opto-mechanical cooperativity of $C\approx 1.7$ (see SI) is sufficient for efficiently converting GHz phonons into telecom photons.
-Our experiments directly demonstrate that mechanically mediated quantum transduction is possible, bringing the dream of a global quantum internet one step closer.
+This work allows for the on-chip integration of a single-photon RF-source, such as a superconducting qubit~\cite{Gustafsson2014,Moores2018}, which paves the way for building a true quantum network over large distances, based on superconducting nodes.
+The device we consider here is specifically suited towards heralded entanglement generation between remote superconducting qubits, a protocol which is described in Ref.~\cite{Zeuthen2016}.